WHAT IS ARSHEEF?

 We acknowledge that there might be financial, political, or personal circumstances that restrict travel for some, which is why ARSHEEF also endeavors to provide links to digital libraries and archives in and beyond North Africa, the Middle East, the Caucasus, and South Asia.

 ARSHEEF is run by graduate students, edited by Athina Pfeiffer and Mathias Ghyoot, funded by the Department of Near Eastern Studies, and co-sponsored by the Humanities Council at Princeton University.
-To learn more about us, read below.
+To learn more about us, read and watch the video below.

 ATHINA PFEIFFER